all-of-us/curation/data_steward/analytics/cdr_ops/README.md

 Collaboration-ready Jupyter environment for CDR operations

 Jupyter notebooks allow analysts to do reporting, visualization and analytics with relative ease, but they typically sacrifice many of the benefits of software engineering practices.
-This environment provides the best of both worlds.

-The `.ipynb` file format enables the responsive development workflow and cell-based layout of components we write but it also limits their reusability. scripts be used both like Jupyter notebooks or regular modules in Python.
-This means we get the best of both worlds.
+The environment in this component allows Jupyter notebooks to represented by plain Python `.py` scripts.
+This provides the following benefits:

- * Notebooks are version controlled
+ * Easy version control (with git)
- * You may edit scripts using your favorite IDE
+ * Edit in Jupyter or in your favorite IDE
- * Modules imported into other scripts
+ * Notebooks can be used like any other Python module (e.g. imported into other scripts)

 ## Requirements